 Also available as extra-cost items are rear side airbags and side assist, which warns the driver of vehicles in the Q5's blind spots.

-Efficiency-focused car shoppers can consider the gas-electric Lexus RX 450h and Mercedes-Benz GLK250 BlueTEC as alternatives to the Q5 hybrid and diesel models.
+Efficiency-focused car shoppers can consider the gas-electric Lexus RX 450h and Mercedes-Benz GLK250 BlueTEC as alternatives to the Q5 hybrid models.